cs320-wisc/f22/labs/loans/README.md

 Applicant('20-30', ['American Indian or Alaska Native', 'Asian', 'Black or African American'])
 ```

+Note: The `race` attribute should be sorted lexicographically.

 ### `lower_age`

 You might notice that ages are given as strings rather than ints